oroinc/documentation/commerce/user_guide/system/workflows/quote_management_workflow.rst

 .. image:: /user_guide/img/system/workflows/workflows/QuoteBackofficeFlow.png

-.. note:: Since Quote Backoffice is a system worklow, it cannot be edited or deleted.
+.. note:: Since Quote Backoffice is a system workflow, it cannot be edited or deleted.
 To be able to introduce changes to system workflows, they need to be cloned, edited and activated.

 On the Quote Backoffice page, you can perform the following actions:

-* Clone the worklow - click |IcClone| to clone the workflow.
+* Clone the workflow - click |IcClone| to clone the workflow.
 * Deactivate the workflow - click **Deactivate** to deactivate the workflow.

 Statuses